 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Georgia?
+What Is the Climate Like in Georgia?

 Georgia has a warm, temperate climate with some geographic variation.
 This is caused by the Greater Caucasus Mountains shielding the country from cold northern air.
 The Lesser Caucasus range protects the country from the hot, dry southern air.